bpetterborg/bpetterborg.github.io/README.md

-This is the repo for my old website.
+This is the old repo for my site.